 A heat pump sales mandate could drive innovation in the market

 The new proposal is to oblige companies that sell fossil fuel appliances – like gas and oil boilers – to sell more heat pumps.
 The number of heat pumps they would have to sell would be based on a proportion of their overall appliance sales, which would rise every year in line with government targets (600,000 heat pumps per year by 2028).
-The idea is that this would create a strong incentive to innovate and provide better consumer offers for net-zero compatible appliances.
+This would create a strong incentive to innovate and provide better consumer offers for net-zero compatible appliances.

 The policy would also incorporate credit trading, like the EU Emissions Trading Scheme or the Zero Emissions Vehicle (ZEV) mandate in California (the basis for a similar mandate the government has proposed here).
-Heat pump sales would generate a certificate which could then be traded, so that manufacturers could meet their obligation by buying excess certificates from other companies, including specialist heat pump manufacturers.
+Heat pump sales would generate a tradable certificate.
+This would enable manufacturers to meet their obligation by buying excess certificates from other companies, including specialist heat pump manufacturers.

 The mechanism also needs complementary policies

 Just as successful electric vehicle mandates around the world have needed supporting infrastructure – like a charging network – to work, this policy will not succeed in a vacuum.
 Other important supporting measures to decarbonise heating include:

 - Support for upskilling and new training opportunities along the heat supply chain

 - Structural incentives in the housing market, through measures like green stamp duty